-Investment in unquoted shares of stock represents ownership of the Company in Forum Exploration, Inc. (FEI) and Taguig Lake City Development Corporation.
-These investments are classified as financial assets at FVOCI as the Company does not participate in the financial and operating policy of the investee which manifests control or significant influence.
-These investments are stated at cost less impairment loss since there is no quoted price in an active market.
+Investment in unquoted shares of stock represents ownership of the Company in Forum Exploration, Inc. (FEI) and Taguig Lake City Development Corporation (TLCDC).
+These investments are classified as financial assets at FVOCI as the Company does not participate in the financial and operating policy of the investee which manifests control, joint control or significant influence.
+The Company believes that the carrying amount of these quoted shares of stock approximates fair value.